-A discussion regarding the basis for the Board of Trustees' most recent re-approval of the Fund's Investment Management Agreement will be available in the Fund's semi-annual report to shareholders dated October 31, 2021.
-A discussion regarding the basis for the Board of Trustees' second most recent re-approval of the Fund's Investment Management Agreement is available in the Fund's semi-annual report to shareholders dated October 31, 2020.
+A discussion regarding the basis for the Board of Trustees' approval of the Fund's Investment Management Agreement will be available in the Fund's semi-annual report to shareholders dated October 31, 2022, as will a discussion regarding the basis for the Board of Trustees' re-approval of the Fund's prior investment management agreement.
+A discussion regarding the basis for the Board of Trustees' most recent prior re-approval of the Fund's prior investment management agreement is available in the Fund's semi-annual report to shareholders dated October 31, 2021.